 “Shannon’s room was literally thrown together in a hurry because we moved into our empty apartment in the States 10 days before school commenced.
 Limited to our student budget and no-fixtures rental home, we created a cosy space with basic furniture and some colorful touches.

-The centrepiece of the room is a basic white shelf, with some decorative cloth boxes that serve as drawers she can explore.
+The centerpiece of the room is a basic white shelf, with some decorative cloth boxes that serve as drawers she can explore.
 She loves to sit in front of this space and help herself to whatever interests her – it’s the perfect height for her to reach for things!

 We used a sofa footrest with some cushions as a nursing chair by the window, creating a bay window effect on a budget.
 My husband cleverly hung store-bought curtains on the blind rod so we could black out the room for longer sleep in the Californian summer!”